2008 (P) Arizona State Quarter

 Description

 The 2008 (P) Arizona State Quarter is a quarter produced at the Philadelphia Mint as part of the State Quarters 1999-2008 series.
-Total mintage reached 244.6 million.
-The obverse features George Washington facing left, based on a 1786 bust by Jean-Antoine Houdon, while the reverse displays unique designs representing each of the 50 U.S. states, released in the order of statehood ratification.
-Designed by John Flanagan/Joseph Menna.
+The U.S. Mint produced 244.6 million examples, making this ranked 5th of 10 mint variants by mintage, with 10% of production.
+The obverse features George Washington facing left, based on a 1786 bust by Jean-Antoine Houdon and the reverse displays unique designs representing each of the 50 U.S. states, released in the order of statehood ratification.
+The reverse depicts the Grand Canyon with the saguaro cactus in the foreground and a banner reading "Grand Canyon State."
+The Grand Canyon is one of the seven natural wonders of the world.
+Oklahoma, New Mexico, Arizona, Alaska, and Hawaii.
+Final year of the 50 State Quarters Program.
+The DC and Territories program followed in 2009.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $0 to $3 depending on grade and condition.
 Struck in 75% copper, 25% nickel, weighing 5.67 grams, 24.3 mm in diameter, with a reeded edge.
 Cataloged as PCGS #39044.
-The 50 State Quarters Program (1999-2008) was the most successful numismatic program in U.S. The program revitalized coin collecting in America.
-Key issues include the 2004-D Wisconsin "Extra Leaf" varieties and various proof/silver proof versions.

 External References